USS Sirona: History

 Sirona (AKA-43) was named after the asteroid 116 Sirona, which in turn is named after the Celtic goddess Sirona.
-The ship was laid down on 15 February 1945 under Maritime Commission contract (MC hull 1904) by the Walsh-Kaiser Co., Inc., Providence, R.I.; launched on 17 April 1945; sponsored by Mrs. Lawrence B. Harris; and commissioned on 10 May 1945.
+The ship was laid down on 15 February 1945 under United States Maritime Commission contract (MC hull 1904) by the Walsh-Kaiser Co., Inc., Providence, R.I.; launched on 17 April 1945; sponsored by Mrs. Lawrence B. Harris; and commissioned on 10 May 1945.

 Sirona arrived at Hampton Roads on 24 May 1945 and underwent abbreviated shakedown training there from 28 May to 1 June.
 After a brief repair period, she departed Norfolk on 7 June for France, arriving at Marseille on the 21st.
 There she loaded troops and supplies and sailed for the Pacific, transiting the Panama Canal on 11 July.
 On the 28th, she rendered medical assistance to the crew of tanker Esso Rochester; and, after calls at Eniwetok and Ulithi, she arrived at Manila on 13 August.

 On 25 August, Sirona left Manila as part of a large transport force bound for Tokyo, Japan.
 She remained in Tokyo Bay from 2–5 September and arrived at Okinawa on the 7th.
 Upkeep there was interrupted when she got underway to avoid a typhoon between the 16th and 18th.
 On the 19th, the ship embarked 200 Marines and 514 tons of cargo; and, on the 27th, she sailed with a large transport group, which arrived at Taku, China, on 30 September.
 She offloaded her troops and cargo there on 4 and 5 October and then sailed for Manila on the 6th.